Stopping Criteria for the Conjugate Gradient Algorithm in High-Order Finite Element Methods: Numerical experiments

 In criteria $\textbf{(C1)}$-$\textbf{(C5)}$, the parameter $\tau$ plays a crucial role in determining when to stop the iteration.
 A small $\tau$ may result in early termination, while a large $\tau$ could cause unnecessary iterations.
-To select a reasonable $\tau$, we plot the quality ratio of stopping critera in \cref{3-1-tau}, varying $\tau$ from $1/30$ to $1/3$.
+To select a reasonable $\tau$, we plot the quality ratio of stopping criteria in \cref{3-1-tau}, varying $\tau$ from $1/30$ to $1/3$.
 We find that $\tau=1/20$ is an appropriate choice, as all quality ratios remain below 1.1.
 In subsequent examples, we set $\tau=1/20$.

 In \cref{T1}, we present the number of iterations and the corresponding quality ratios \cref{ev} for $N=4,6,8$.
-We note first that the performances of $\eta_{\text{R}}$, $\eta_{\text{MR}}$, and $\eta_{\text{RF}}$ are very similar due to the regularity of the mesh.
-They all achieve approximately the same level of accuracy with roughly the same number of iterations.
-Criteria $\eta_{\text{BDM}}$ and $\eta_{\text{\underline{BDM}}}$ also provide a favorable termination.
-For empirical criteria based on the relative residual norm, more than 10 additional iterations are required when $N=4$.
-Moreover, the criterion that requires relative residual norm to be less than $10^{-6}$ results in premature termination for $N=8$, as the total error has not yet sufficiently converged at the stopping point.
-Overall, the first five criteria provide reliable and efficient alternatives for this problem.
+We note first that $\eta_{\text{R}}$ and $\eta_{\text{RF}}$ achieve approximately the same level of accuracy with roughly the same number of iterations.
+Criterion $\eta_{\text{FC}}$ also provides a favorable termination.
+For the empirical criterion based on the relative residual norm, almost more than half of the iterations are unnecessary.